scoconno/scoconno.github.io/examined/God/Handout2.md

 + C. It is not the case that Socrates is immortal, i.e., P1 is false.

 The Ontological Argument works in a similar way.
-We first assume that God does not exist in reality, but only in the mind.
+We first assume that God does not exist in reality but only in the mind.
 We then show that this ultimately leads to an impossible result, namely, that God is and is not the greatest possible being that can be imagined.
-Since that impossible results follows on from earlier premises, we know that one of the earlier premises must be false.
+Since that impossible result follows on from earlier premises, we know that one of the earlier premises must be false.
 The Theist claims that the mistake was Premise 1, which says that God exists only as an idea in the mind.
 Premise 1 is the core claim of Atheism.
 Atheists accept that they can form an idea of God, but they deny that anything in reality corresponds to this idea.

 Since the argument is valid and the conclusion false, at least one premise must also be false.
 But why think that the fault is premise 1?
 The Theist argues that all other premises are true.